-This episode features the first TV interview Pabel has for Plurawl on the local news station BronxNet TV on their OpenTuesday segment.
+This episode features the first TV interview Pabel Martinez had for Plurawl on the local news station BronxNet TV on their OpenTuesday segment.
 And in this short interview, Pabel discusses why he launched Plurawl and why a lifestyle brand that redefines professionalism for the Latinx community is needed now more than ever.

 These are some of the episode highlights: